 |Respiratory, thoracic and mediastinal disorders||2 (2%)||2 (3%)|

-A large, multi-center study was performed in Canada where data were collected from patients who were treated with IV NAC for acetaminophen overdose between 1980 and 2005.
+A large multi-center study was performed in Canada where data were collected from patients who were treated with intravenous acetylcysteine for acetaminophen overdose between 1980 and 2005.
 This study evaluated 4709 adult cases and 1905 pediatric cases.
-The incidence of anaphylactoid reactions in adult (overall incidence 7.9%) and pediatric (overall incidence 9.5%) patients is presented in Tables 5 and 6.
+The incidence of hypersensitivity reactions in adult (overall incidence 8%) and pediatric (overall incidence 10%) patients is presented in Tables 6 and 7.

-Table 5.
-Distribution of reported reactions in adult patients
+Table 6: Distribution of reported hypersensitivity reactions in adult patients receiving intravenous acetylcysteine

-Table 6.
-Distribution of reported reactions in pediatric
+Table 7: Distribution of reported hypersensitivity reactions in pediatric patients receiving intravenous acetylcysteine